ascillitoe/minimal-mistakes/_pages/apps.md

     btn_label: "Load"
 ---

-These apps are hosted on Heroku dyno's which have limited resources.
+These apps are hosted on Heroku dyno's with limited resources.
 Please try again later if they are too slow!

 {% include feature_row %}